APB97/SimpleResxToJson/README.md

 `--output=<directory>`

-__Optional__ but __Recommended__ parameter: accepts path to a directory where `*.json` results will be written to.
-Otherwise current directory (working directory) will be used.
+__Optional__ but __Recommended__ parameter: accepts path to a directory where `*.json` results will be written to, otherwise current directory (working directory) will be used.

 __Note__: Result(s) replace previous content of output `*.json` file(s) or create the files.
 Either make a backup or ensure there is no content in these files that cannot be lost.

 `--recursive`, `-R`

 __Optional__ parameter: When input is a directory then it causes application to search for `*.resx` files not only in top directory, but also in all subdirectories.

 Note: In that case, output directory is used as base directory for results and each file is created at same path relative to input directory.

 #### Example

 When input is `/path/to/files`, and output directory is `/output/`, then file with path `/path/to/files/example/test.resx` will cause output file to be created at `/output/example/test.json`.

 `--silent`